 Hymn

-Children, young people and their leaders go to other rooms for their own activities
+Children and young people and their leaders go to other rooms for their own activities

 Bible Readings